GEO & AEO Glossary

 - Per-cluster sub-score

-- A weighted score computed for a single engine cluster (bing, google, perplexity, or claude) using only the parameters relevant to that cluster.
-Displayed alongside the composite AI-Readiness Score from v4.5 onward.
+- A weighted score for a single engine cluster (bing, google, perplexity, or claude), built from only the parameters relevant to that cluster.
+Shown alongside the composite AI-Readiness Score from v4.5 onward.

 - Advisory check